jagadeepmamidi/query-rewriter-assignment/README.md

 - **Average ROUGE-L Score:** 0.6161
 - **Average Qualitative Score:** 2.7500

 These results indicate that the simple, rule-based rewriting logic is effective at incorporating user preferences and aligns well with the semantic meaning of the ideal rewrites.
-The high qualitative score suggests the personalization was consistently applied.
+The high qualitative score suggests the personalization was consistently applied through the process.